raccoongang/openprocurement.auctions.dgf/docs/source/tutorial.rst

 Keep in mind that `tenderPeriod` must be at least 7 calendar days.

 When `auctionPeriod.startDate` has an incorrect date, 422 Unprocessable Entity error is raised and "tenderPeriod should be greater than 6 days" message is returned in JSON response.

 Let's set `auctionPeriod.startDate` to `now + timedelta(days=6)` and ValidationError
 will be returned:

 .. include:: tutorial/tenderperiod-validation-error.http
    :code:

+Organizer can provide custom *enquiryPeriod.endDate*.
+From *enquiryPeriod.endDate* till *tenderPeriod.endDate* should be not less than `X` days.
+Now `X = 5`.

+If Organizer provides incorrect *enquiryPeriod.endDate*, no error will be returned but this date will be set to *tenderPeriod.endDate* minus 5 days.

+Let's set *enquiryPeriod.endDate* few days after *auctionPeriod.startDate*.
+Validator will correct it's value:

+.. include:: tutorial/enquiryperiod-validation.http
+   :code:

 Let's access the URL of the created object (the `Location` header of the response):